-RemoteToPC is a remote support tool that helps IT people do their jobs.
-There are three main components to it: Monitoring, Alerts, and Remote Access.
+RemoteToPC is a remote support tool that helps IT people do remote support and monitoring of the computers they’re responsible for.
+There are three main components to it: Remote PC Monitoring, Alerts, and Remote Access.

 IT consultants, and some corporate IT staff often need to support computers that are not at the same facility they are at.
 They are either across town, or across the country.
 No matter where the computers they need to support are located, when they install RemoteToPC on those computers, the hardware components (CPU, RAM, and Hard Drive) are monitored, and the computer’s desktop becomes accessible to RemoteToPC.

 Much like a doctor monitoring high or low blood pressure, or checking to see if someone’s eyes are dilated, when somethings wrong with a computer (it has a virus, a driver, or program that has gone haywire, or it’s just not up to the task, and needs upgrading, or to be replaced) it shows up in these areas, usually by maxing out the RAM, or CPU, or the hard drive gets too full.
 Through the online RemoteToPC Command Center, IT people can view near-real-time percentages of these system metrics, and even view a historic graphical chart of them.
 See below